 - Game of Thrones:

 - Ser Jaime Lannister (who is both shorter and considered to be way prettier than her) thinks Brienne of Tarth is far too masculine-looking for a woman.
 She's very tall, wears her hair short, dresses in men's clothing and armor and even bows rather than curtsies.

-- Arya Stark in season 1 behaves like a tomboy and was frequently being mistaken as a boy due to her appearance and it annoyed her.
+- Arya Stark in season 1 behaves like a tomboy and was frequently being mistaken as a boy due to her appearance, which annoyed her.
 After the death of her father Ned Stark, she had to crossdress as a boy to hide her identity from her enemies.

 - Monk: Mr. Monk gets stuck in traffic, where Monk runs into a truck driver whom he initially assumes to be a male.

 - Up to Eleven in Sister Sister where Rhonda, formerly an Alpha Bitch towards Tia and Tamera, re-appears in the season 4 episode "You Are So Beautiful" looking and sounding rather masculine.

 - In Miranda, this happens to the title character on a fair few occasions.
 It even got to the point where in one episode she was mistaken for a man dressed as a woman.

 Delivery Man: Here you go, sir.(cue audience laughter and an annoyed Aside Glance from Miranda)